shivpathk/BookStore/README.md

 Welcome to the **BOOKSTORE** web app!
 This is a fully responsive, visually appealing web application built using the MERN stack (MongoDB, Express.js, React, Node.js) with Vite and styled with Tailwind CSS.

+I have built this web app with the MERN stack (MongoDB, Express, React, Node.js), Vite, and Tailwind CSS.
+The application includes an admin dashboard for publishing, editing, and deleting books, as well as user functionality for browsing and reading.
+Integrated dark/light modes, secure signup and login, and protected routes to enhance user experience and security.
+This project highlights my skills in full-stack development, responsive design, and building secure, high-performance applications.

 ## 🌟 Features

 - Built with **Vite** for fast, efficient builds.